RedX1000/OpenLogger/README.md

 * Export to CSV will create a CSV value of the LocalStorage and allow the user to download the file
 * This will be useful for storing data long term or for crowdsourcing data

+### Rollback
+* Rollback will rewind to the last rewards logged by one clue.
+* Maybe support for further rollbacks will be added later, but for now you only get one.

 ### Insert
 * Not working yet, but it is supposed to open an interface that allows the user to deposit a reward or value into LocalStorage directly in case of a misread.

-### Rollback
-* Not working yet, but it is supposed to allow the user to roll back at least one step

 ## Additional info
 This plugin stores data using `localStorage` within Alt1.
 To completely refresh it: